ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/snmp_policy_maker/README.md

 - Automatically attach the SNMP Policy to a UCS Domain Profile if desired, during the SNMP Policy configuration.

+- Quickly restore SNMP Policy configurations as part of your on-prem Intersight backup solution.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites